-Nikon D5500 versus Nikon D7500
+Nikon D5500 vs D7500

 The Nikon D5500 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in January 2015 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D5500 has a resolution of 24 megapixel, whereas the D7500 provides 20.7 MP.
+The D5500 has a resolution of 24 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (18 percent) than the Nikon D5500.
 Moreover, the D7500 is substantially heavier (71 percent) than the D5500.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.